You may think that a 650 credit score personal loan might be difficult.

 Marcus by Goldman Sachs

 Marcus by Goldman Sachs is a type of personal loan that is suited for those with lower credit scores.
 Typically, they offer loans for debt consolidation and credit consolidation, so keep that in mind before applying for a loan with this company.
 Their current borrowing limit is about $40,000.
-Their APR rates are better than Lending Club (6.99 to 23.99 percent), making them a great option for you.
+Their APR rates are better than Lending Club (6.99 to 23.99 percent), making them an excellent option for you.

-Even better, they actually don’t have a set qualification limit for your credit score.
+Even better, they don't have a set qualification limit for your credit score.
 As a result, you can apply for a loan with a 650 credit score and receive it.
 That said, they may reject people if they have missed debt payments in the past and typically prefer applications with a 660 credit score or better.
-So you’re pretty close to receiving their prime borrowing rates!
+So you're pretty close to receiving their prime borrowing rates!
 Other advantages of this company include:

 - No Origination Fees – As a result, you won't have to pay more than you can afford for this loan.
 Those with a 650 credit score should be particularly happy about this fact because it makes it even easier for them to qualify.

 - Payment Deferment – If you pay your loan payments on time for a year, you can defer your payments.
-You must qualify for this deferment by meeting certain hardship standards, such as an inability to meet your payments or losing a job.
+You must qualify for this deferment by meeting specific hardship standards, such as an inability to meet your payments or losing a job.